• Skip to content

 Rhus or wax tree (Toxicodendron succedaneum)

-Also known as poison ivy, this plant can trigger strong allergic reactions in many people, causing rashes, redness, itchiness and blisters over the course of a week or longer.
+Also known as poison ivy, this plant can trigger strong allergic reactions in many people, causing rashes, skin discolouration, itchiness and blisters over the course of a week or longer.
 Avoid contact, even contact with clothing or tools, or exposure to sawdust or ash from the plant.
 Wear protective clothing when removing the plant.

 Angel’s trumpet (Brugmansia genus)